asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/res_sip_session-design.md

 pageid: 22085841
 ---

-!!! warning
+/// warning
 This page is currently under construction.
-Please refrain from adding comments until this warning is removed

-[//]: # (end-warning)
+///

 Overview
 ========